SHNecro/ShanghaiJAR/README.md

 - **0.70+**: Additional requests to implement bosses that have some teased chip art
 - eventually: netplay

-#### In Progress (as of 12/19/20):
+#### In Progress / planned for next release (as of 7/7/22):
+- Implementation of 1 postgame boss from last of teased animations (probably less ambitious adjustments to attack patterns)
-- Implementation of postgame battles (barrier, guardians, special event)
+- Design/implementation of 1 postgame boss from single still image
+- Balance pass / alternate patterns of existing but unused boss
-- Implementation of postgame rewards (+unlocking existing Youmu, Yuyuko fights)
+- Further design/implementation of 2nd postgame area mechanics
+- Area design, story cutscenes
+- Chips/rewards for postgame
+- New set of requests